Azure/CARML-Learn/docs/wiki/Lab 4 - First pipeline run.md

-In this LAB you will explore how a module is tested and published.
+In this LAB you will explore how a module runs through the first two pipeline stages, the local validation, as well as validation through Azure.

-This is how you will add/modify a module on your library and provide it to your company/customer for reuse.

 ### _Navigation_
 - [Step 1 - Modify a parameter file](#Step-1---Modify-a-parameter-file)